An abstract effective convergence theorem for stochastic processes, with applications to stochastic approximation: Applications to Dvoretzky's theorem

-of the above theorem, most notably the Kiefer-Wolfowitz scheme \cite{kiefer-wolfowitz:52:scheme} and (many variants of) the Robbins-Monro procedure \cite{Robbins1951}.
+A number of stochastic approximation algorithms take the form of the general iterative procedure of the above theorem, most notably the Kiefer-Wolfowitz scheme \cite{kiefer-wolfowitz:52:scheme} and (many variants of) the Robbins-Monro procedure \cite{Robbins1951}.
 Even further, Dvoretzky's result presented general conditions on the parameters of the previously introduced iterative scheme that unified many stochastic approximation results in the literature.

-In this section, we provide a quantitative version of Dvoretzky's theorem by combining an analysis of the proof of this result given in \cite{robbins-siegmund:71:lemma} with our previously established quantitative version of the Robbins-Siegmund theorem.
-Before we do this, we briefly discuss the assumptions in the above result.
-Concretely, for one, note that as in the proof presented in \cite{robbins-siegmund:71:lemma}, beyond the assumption that $\sum_{n=0}^\infty c_n = \infty$, the sequence $(c_n)$ can be assumed, without loss of generality, to additionally satisfy $\sum_{n=0}^\infty c_n^2 < \infty$ (and actually even $c_n\leq 1$ for all $n\in\mathbb{N}$, although we will not really rely on this).
-In that way, the quantitative results presented below will feature this additional assumption together with a quantitative rendering thereof.
-For another, note that it is an immediate consequence of the assumptions of the above result that $\EE[\norm{x_n}^2]<\infty$ for all $n\in\mathbb{N}$.
-While, in the following quantitative result, we could also calculate a bound on these means in terms of the other parameters recursively in $n\in\mathbb{N}$, we will for simplicity assume bounds $L_n>0$ on these means as primitive inputs.
+We now provide a quantitative version of Dvoretzky's theorem by combining an analysis of the proof of this result given in \cite{robbins-siegmund:71:lemma} with the quantitative theorems we established so far.
+We make a few careful choices in our treatment of the assumptions of Theorem \ref{thm:dvo}.
+First, as in the proof presented in \cite{robbins-siegmund:71:lemma}, the sequence $(c_n)$ can be assumed, without loss of generality, to also satisfy $\sum_{n=0}^\infty c_n^2 < \infty$, and accordingly, the result presented below will feature (a quantitative rendering of) this additional assumption.
+Second, note that as an immediate consequence of the assumptions Theorem \ref{thm:dvo} we have $\EE[\norm{x_n}^2]<\infty$ for all $n\in\mathbb{N}$.
+While we could calculate a bound on these means in terms of the other parameters recursively in $n\in\mathbb{N}$, for simplicity we will just directly assume bounds $L_n>0$ on these means as primitive inputs.

-Our quantitative version of Dvoretzky's theorem in stochastic approximation now takes the form of the following Theorem \ref{thm:quantDvo}, and the proof in particular heavily relies on the fact that our general result, as well as the resulting quantitative version of the Robbins-Siegmund theorem, allow for processes slowed down by a s.i.c.c.\ function, which here will be instantiated by the root, as it is only the presence of that function which in the end allows us to produce a corresponding modulus of regularity.
+Our quantitative version of Dvoretzky's theorem now takes the form of Theorem \ref{thm:quantDvo} below, and the proof heavily relies on the fact that our general result, as well as our quantitative Robbins-Siegmund theorem, allows for processes slowed down by a s.i.c.c.\ function, which here will be instantiated by the square root.
+Only the presence of that function are we able to produce a corresponding modulus of regularity.

 \begin{theorem} Let $X$ be a separable Hilbert space and let, for any $n\geq 1$, $T_n:X^n\to X$ be a Borel-measurable function such that there exists a point $z\in X$ along with sequences of nonnegative real numbers $(a_n),(b_n),(c_n)$ such that